 - It reduces hair loss;

-- Makes hair stronger and boosts its growth;
+- It makes hair stronger and boosts its growth;

 - Moisturizes and nourishes your hair;